stern489/mms-portfolio.github.io/_pages/about.md

     caption: "Image Source: Tri-County Regional Planning Commission"
 ---
 <p style="max-width: 800px; margin: 2rem auto; font-size: 1rem; line-height: 1.5; text-align: center;">
-  The projects showcased below demonstrate:
+  The projects showcased below demonstrate:<br>
-  1. How I have successfully leveraged my undergraduate background in geoscience within my GIS work.
+  1. How I have successfully leveraged my undergraduate background in geoscience within my GIS work.<br>
-  2. My experience distributing automated GIS workflows via repositories such as GitHub.
+  2. My experience distributing automated GIS workflows via repositories such as GitHub.<br>
-  3. The sheer variety of topics I have covered in my professional development.
+  3. The sheer variety of topics I have covered in my professional development.<br>
   (2 and 3 will be 'truer' as I add more projects in the future)
 </p>
 <style>